kahboom/nerdycode-posts/2019/snapshot-testing-in-react.md

 });
 ```

-When the test is run with `yarn test` or `jest`, a file gets created.
-Oh, snap!
-You just created your snapshot file. :) In this case, it'd be named something like `__tests__/__snapshots__/Link.react.test.js.snap`.
+When the test is run with `yarn test` or `jest`, a file gets created--your snapshot file.
+In this case, it'd be named something like `__tests__/__snapshots__/Link.react.test.js.snap`.

-So, in sum, snapshots can be both useful and fun to work with when you want fast, easy test coverage.
-As with anything else, just don't use them as a crutch.
+In sum, snapshots can be both useful and fun to work with when you want fast, easy test coverage.
+As with anything else, don't use them as a crutch.
 One of the biggest challenges in web development is knowing when to pick the right tool for the right job.